platformsh/platformsh-docs/sites/friday/src/add-services/postgresql.md

 {{% /snippet %}}
 ```

-This example creates a single PostgreSQL service named `dbpostgres`.
+This example creates a single PostgreSQL service named `postgresql`.
 The server has two databases, `main` and `legacy` with three endpoints created.

 * `admin`: has full access to both databases.
 * `reporter`: has `SELECT` query access to the `main` database, but no access to `legacy`.